yge58/caffe2-opencv-ndkcamera/README.md

 fps: 6.8 on huawei mate 9

-# I have seen other apps running caffe, why redo it, what is the difference?
+# I have seen apps running caffe, why redo it, what is the difference?
-<1> Integrate ndk camera with opencv and caffe2 in cpp.
+<1> Integrate ndk camera with opencv and caffe2.

-<2> try to gain better real-time performance in cpp.
+<2> Try to achieve better real-time performance.

-<3> try to minimize jni call between java and cpp.

 # How to build?
-<1> android studio 2.3
+<1> Android studio 2.3

-<2> android-21 and above
+<2> Android-21 and above

-If compilation failed, try compile [google ndk camera sample](https://github.com/googlesamples/android-ndk/tree/master/camera) first, if it failed again, I am happy to help.
+If compilation failed, try compile [google ndk camera sample](https://github.com/googlesamples/android-ndk/tree/master/camera).

 # Which parts are in cpp?